 - The Metals and Minerals business segment focuses on the following commodity divisions: copper, zinc, nickel, ferroalloys, aluminum/alumina and iron ore. - The Energy Products business segment focuses on coal and oil. - The Agricultural Products business segment focuses on grains, oils/oilseeds, sugar and cotton.

-Each of the Group's business segments undertakes both industrial and marketing asset investment activities and is responsible for managing the marketing, sourcing, hedging, logistics and industrial investment activities relating to the commodities in each business segment.
+Each of the Group's business segments undertake industrial and marketing activities and are responsible for managing the marketing, sourcing, hedging, logistics and investment activities relating to the commodities in each business segment.

 Competitive strengths